LynkerIntel/lcsb-bootstrap/README.md

 ## Cleanup

-To remove all resources created by this project, run:
+To remove all resources created by this project:

+First, you must change all instances of `prevent_destroy = true` to `prevent_destroy = false` in the `lifecycle` configurations.

+Then you can
 ```
 terraform destroy
 ```